 Maine Coons, in part due to their size, are very different than other ‘normal’ kittens, which leaves owners a little confused about how big do Maine Coon cats grow?

 Officially Maine Coon cats stop growing by 5 years of age, compared to most cat breeds that are fully grown by 2 years old.

 Keep reading to find out why the Maine Coon cat breed grows so slowly.

 When Do Maine Coon Cats Stop Growing?

-In recent years, these previously wild cats have become one of the most popular cat breeds to own in the United States!
+In recent years, these former wild cats have become one of the most popular cat breeds to own in the United States!

 From 9-12 months onwards the Maine Coon cat’s growth rate becomes visually less obvious.